lestherll/csc1035-p2/README.md

 ## Usage
 The project is simple to start.
-[Main.java](src/main/java/Main.java) must be ran using the appropriate JDK version.
+[Main.java](src/main/java/Main.java) must be ran using the appropriate JDK version (JDK 8+).
 The main class relies on the main method of the UserInterface class.
 The UI class dictates how the user can interact with the system.

 ## Architecture